MatthewStebelsky/EPL-Winner-Prediction/README.md

 The machine learning part of my project uses the sklearn package with the RandomForestClassifier class (helps detect non-linearities in data).
 This part of the project also includes python library pandas and uses the method of rolling averages.

-This project is very simple, and i'm hoping to extend it to make it more complex and hopefully more accurate (current accuracy is about 55%
+This project is very simple, i'm going to extend it so it's more complex and more accurate (current accuracy is 56%).